beiju/FRC-Competition-Timer/readme.md

 This timer was built by [Will Pryor][will] (with help from [Ian Naval][ian]) from [Team 3120: The RoboKnights][roboknights] during the 2012 Las Vegas FRC Regional.
 We hope you find it useful.
 If you have problems or contributions, feel free to use GitHub Issues and/or issue a pull request.

+Requirements: A pretty modern web browser.
+The page depends heavily on CSS3 and some relatively recent JavaScript features.
+Offline mode will require application cache support.
+Since this timer is still in development, it hasn't been tested for compatability.

 [will]: http://beiju.us/
 [ian]: http://http://ianonavy.tumblr.com/
 [roboknights]: http://ndroboknights.com/

 TODO:
 -----
+* Use Lea Verou's prefixfree to easily
 * Make 'now' button trigger input change
 * Fix application cache
 * Refactor